fsch0203/file2fit/readme.md

 ### Pdf2pdf

-Split pdf-file (one file for every page)
-Join pdf-files to one pdf-file
+Split pdf-file (one file for every page) or join pdf-files to one pdf-file

 ## Change log